Skip to content

 1 / 1

-The company has published its corporate tax policy, and states that the Tax Department has responsibility for this policy.
+The company has published its tax policy and states that the tax department has responsibility for the policy.

 • Y